SWAN-community/owid-js/README.md

 schema implemented in JavaScript

-Read the [OWID](https://github.com/SWAN-community/owid) project to learn more about the concepts before looking into this reference implementation.
+Read the [OWID](https://github.com/SWAN-community/owid) project to learn more about the concepts before looking into this implementation.

 ## Usage

-To use OWID.js:
+To use OWID-js:

 * Add the `owid.js` file to your CDN or web application.
 * reference owid.js: